 Completing the family winemaking team is Patricia’s older brother, Bill, who is also a past president of the Virginia Vineyards Association and a gubernatorial appointee to the Virginia Wine Board.
 He also began his own vineyard of Petit Verdot, called Aftonshire.
 A few years back, the family accepted the opportunity to purchase the neighboring Flying Fox Vineyard after years of successful collaboration.
 With the acreage and projects growing almost every year, the team divvies up the responsibilities of the vineyard with Emily handling the research side of things and Elliott handling the numbers with bottling and product.
 With Elliott’s experience and research in England’s booming sparkling industry, the Scintilla they produce with Chardonnay and either Merlot or Cabernet Franc has become wildly popular.

-At Veritas, two types of Chardonnay are made—a barrel-fermented Chardonnay called Harlequin and a steel-fermented Chardonnay called Saddleback.
+At Veritas Winery, two types of Chardonnay are made—a barrel-fermented Chardonnay called Harlequin and a steel-fermented Chardonnay called Saddleback.
 The Harlequin, aged for six months in new French and American oak, is a soft, yellow-gold color exuding notes of lemon curd, ripe honeydew melon and golden delicious apples.
 While the Saddleback is aged in stainless steel, its pale gold color and flavors of fresh fruit salad brimming with apples, pears and white melon counter-balance the full mouthfeel from lees aging, or allowing a finished wine to sit on the lees to extract flavors.
+The summer-inspired flavors of Veritas’ infamous wines can be especially appreciated by those interested in “wiking” at the vineyard.

 A versatile grape that can be expressed in many different styles, Chardonnay is a staple in the Virginia wine industry.
 In the U.K., it is grown largely with the intention of using as a fundamental ingredient of the finest sparkling wines.